2026 Speakers

 Edward Benn is Co-Founder and CEO of Barflo, a technology platform helping bars and pubs gain real control over every pour.
 With over 25 years’ experience in software and entrepreneurship, Ed specialises in applying modern technology to solve long-standing challenges

-that bring clarity and accountability to bar operations.
+At Barflo, Ed leads global product and engineering teams focused on delivering real-time insights that bring clarity and accountability to bar operations.
 His mission is to help hospitality businesses protect margins, control inventory, and run more profitable venues through smart, practical technology.

 Elaine Burke is a journalist and broadcaster who provides clear, plain-speaking commentary on science and technology developments in print, online, on TV and radio, and in podcasts.
 She is the resident tech expert for Ireland AM and a regular contributor to tech stories for shows across RTÉ TV and radio, TodayFM, Newstalk and others, even making appearances on international news networks such as BBC, Al Jazeera and CNN.
 She hosts both the For Tech’s Sake and Connected AI podcasts and is a regular contributor to The Business Post.
 Winner of the inaugural Women in Business Journalism Award in 2022, Elaine is passionate about science communication and delivering expert-led content in accessible ways.
 Catch Elaine speaking at HEX 2026 on The Future of Hospitality Stage at 2pm on the topic: Real Connections: Mastering Authentic Social Media for Hospitality